Math Software Online: MathScore.com

 #ProblemCorrect AnswerYour Answer

-Another train headed in the opposite direction leaves Florence at 3:00 pm, averaging 80 mph.
+Another train headed in the opposite direction leaves Rome at 8:30 am, averaging 115 mph.

 Solution